nopsys/nopsys/README.md

 ## Rationale
 This project is a third iteration of the orginal SqueakNOS project born at early 2000's.
 SqueakNOS had two previous stages.
-At a first stage, [Gerardo Richarte](...)
-(Richie) and [Luciano Notarfrancesco](https://github.com/len?tab=activity) depicted the fundamentals of the project and built its basis.
+At a first stage, [Gerardo Richarte]() (Richie) and [Luciano Notarfrancesco]() depicted the fundamentals of the project and built its basis.
 Most of the code contained in this and related repositories was developed by them.
 The sources of that stage of the project can be found at: https://sourceforge.net/projects/squeaknos/.

-In a second stage, during 2011-2012, [Javier Pimás](https://github.com/melkyades) and [Guido Chari](https://github.com/charig), in collaboration with Richie revived the project, made it compatible with Pharo Smalltalk and added Filesystem (FAT32) and Memory Management (Paging) support.
+In a second stage, during 2011-2012, [Javier Pimás](https://github.com/melkyades) and [Guido Chari](https://github.com/charig), in collaboration with Richie revived the project and made it compatible with Pharo Smalltalk.
+In addition, we added Filesystem (FAT32) and Memory Management (paging) support.
 This made it possible to snapshot images, an important milestone of the project.
 There is a blog with some documentation, the news of those days, and instructions to download prebuilt images: http://squeaknos.blogspot.com.ar/.

 Now, we are working in a second revival!
-Smalltalk VMs (and also the images) have changed a lot since the old times.
+Smalltalk VMs (and also images) have changed a lot since the old times.
 We have decided to give a new name to the project: Nopsys (No Operating System).
 The reason is that we do not want the project to be tightly coupled to any particular Smalltalk dialect.
 Besides, although we are developing the project in Smalltalk, and we considered ourselves Smalltalkers, actually the fundamental ideas are language-agnostic.